samweeks92/GKE-ACM-ASM-demo/infrastructure/README.md

 ### Initial Setup

-To setup the the deployment project from scratch, perform the following steps using gcloud
+To setup the the deployment Project from scratch, perform the following steps using gcloud

 1. Setup Environment